wp-blocks/vinyl/readme.txt

 * WordPress 6.2 or greater
 * PHP version 7.4 or greater

+== Source Code ==

+The source code for this plugin is available on [GitHub](https://github.com/wp-blocks/vinyl).

+This plugin is uses the library [media-chrome](https://github.com/muxinc/media-chrome) to render the audio player.

 == Changelog ==

+= 0.1.2: April 29th, 2024 =
+* Fix plugin review issues.
+Add source code link and update the readme.txt to match the plugin header.

 = 0.1.1: March 5th, 2024 =
 * Fixed readme and plugin header to match the plugin name.